 Social anxiety prevents us from fully living our lives.
 All anxiety does this, of course, but social anxiety does a particularly good job of blocking our movements along the path to our quality life.
 This anxiety disorder is more of a spectrum of experiences than it is one single form of anxiety.
 It ranges from shyness (which isn’t a diagnosable disorder) on the mildest end of the spectrum to avoidant personality disorder (this one is so pervasive that it’s categorized as a personality disorder rather than an anxiety disorder.

-The traditional holiday song tells us, "Have yourself a merry little Christmas."
-It makes it sound easy, as if we can just snap our fingers and have a wonderful holiday season, whether it's Christmas, Hanukkah, Kwanzaa, the Solstice, or something…
+Knowing the greater purpose for your holiday can help you take action to make it a positive one despite stress and problems.
+The traditional holiday song tells us, “Have yourself a merry little Christmas.”
+It makes it sound easy, as if we can just snap our fingers and have a wonderful holiday season, whether it’s Christmas, Hanukkah, Kwanzaa, the Solstice, or something else entirely.
+Is this a wish that is oversimplified?
+What about people facing stressors and challenges?
+What about those experiencing mental illness such as anxiety disorders, mood disorders, dissociative disorders, trauma-induced disorders, and much more?
+Is it possible to have yourself a merry little Christmas despite challenges, even serious mental illness?